 It is sometimes asked if radionics is genuine hardware or simply a contrived focus for creative intent.
 By now, the reader may appreciate that, while obeying slightly different “laws”, these genres are complementary rather than mutually exclusive.
 For example, one clear advantage of a physical device is that it can be tuned and then for a time forgotten.
 This provides isolation from conceptual bias, self-interest and limitations of personal vitality that might otherwise pinch off the energetic pathways required for successful operation.
 Another benefit is that bi-dexterous operation of the knobs and plate during intuitive tuning results in a performance boosting conjunction of left and right brain hemispheres.

 Ideally, any “reality engineering” should attempt to align its intent and motivational force with a plausible sequence of events.
 Trying to grow melons on a blade of grass would require such an immense reorganisation of the supporting ethers as to be not worth attempting.

 Further insight into the creative dynamics between mind and matter may be obtained from elements of modern quantum physics such as particle entanglement, vacuum polarisation and the Many Interacting Worlds Theory (MIW).
 For a balanced historical perspective on the topic at hand see Edward Russell’s excellent book, “Report on Radioncs”.

-Keywords; Radionic instrument, Stochastic electrodynamics, Particle entanglement, Berry’s Phase, Action-at-a-distance, Non-locality, Quantum mind, Particle pair production, Mobius coil, Galen Hieronymus, Eloptic energy, Pathoclast
+Keywords; Radionic instrument, Stochastic electrodynamics, Quantum entanglement, Action-at-a-distance, Quantum mind, Mobius coil, Galen Hieronymus, Eloptic energy, Pathoclast, UKACO